 Whats it like to study Architecture?

 Ask any current student this question and they will likely tell you about the glittering social life they once had and and the free time they remember enjoying, and how that came to an abrupt end the moment they enrolled on their degree of choice.
 However, they might quickly go on to defend their discipline with the insistence that it’s all worth it for the immense satisfaction they feel working on projects they spend their unending hours in the studio working on.
 Architecture is certainly one of those fields where enough is never enough and the parameters of work expand so long as you keep pushing them.
 Combine that with the length of the course in the UK (seven years) and you’ll find only the most dedicated and devoted Architects coming out the other side.
 For anyone genuinely interested in Architecture however, this is good news, as the degree is sure to enrich you and develop your skills to the maximum.
 Our Architecture tutors combine practical skills with academic study, which makes it – though tough at times – immensely interesting and varied.
+Our Architecture tutors can help you through to practice.

 Rather than lecture halls, most of your studies will be based in the studio for design work, tutorials and ‘crits’ – shorthand for ‘critiques’ – and a term every Architect will become familiar with.
 This involves presenting your design project work to tutors and fellow students, who provide feedback.
 Outside the studio, the timetable consists of lectures and computer workshops as well as site visits to buildings and places of interest.